 “The Lilac Sky Company has been contracted by the local authority to provide leadership, it is doing this very effectively” OFSTED 2012

-During the last 4 years, Lilac Sky Schools has worked with over 70 schools and run 6 of those under contract to their local authorities and governing bodies.
-Our aim with each school was to sustain genuine improvements in progress and achievement, teaching and learning, pupils' behaviour and overall leadership.
-The schools we worked with all passed their OFSTED inspections under our leadership and dramatically improved their exam results; they also oversaw rapid improvements in pupils' behaviour, followed by a reduction-to-zero of exclusions.
+Since 2008 we have worked in over 200 schools and have led and managed 8 of these on behalf of local authorities and governing bodies.
+With 9 Academies approved in 2013, our aim with each academy has been to sustain genuine improvements in progress and achievement, teaching and learning, pupils' behaviour and overall leadership.
+The schools we have worked with have all passed their Ofsted inspections under our leadership and dramatically improved their exam results; they have also seen rapid improvements in their pupils' behaviour, as well as a reduction-to-zero in exclusions.

 Trevor has been in education for over 30 years, twenty as Headteacher, Executive Headteacher and latterly as Director of Education.